Poetic Manifesto

 [Truth is that there is only one truth: there is no objective truth].

-This tradition hasn’t not been altered or abandoned in search for a new design [of progressive thoughtscapes] because of the garden’s infallible ability to deliver it’s effect: [we are alone] forever the garden shall allow subjective contextualisation and active interpretation.
+This tradition has not been altered or abandoned in search for a new design [of progressive thoughtscapes] because of the garden’s infallible ability to deliver it’s effect: [we are alone] forever the garden shall allow subjective contextualisation and active interpretation. n’t

-There is design; there is view; [T]here is object; there is space; therefore, there is fragmentation.
-No objective use or meaning summarises the garden.
+There is design; [T]here is object; there is space; therefore, there is fragmentation.
+No objective use or meaning summarises the garden. there is view;

 There is no conclusion: therefore, there is fragmentation, a dispersal of infinate passive